 The cafe’s hours can vary, so listen to the onboard announcements, but typically, it is open during the day except for the attendant’s break times.

 There is seating on the lower level to consume your food.
 You can take the food you bought to your accommodations or the Sightseer Lounge.

-The cafe car is between the coach cars and the dining car.
+The cafe car is in the middle of the train.

-Sleeper car passengers can use the sleeper lounge to grab complimentary meals and beverages and purchase additional adult beverages.
+Sleeper car passengers can use the sleeper lounge or cafe car to grab their complimentary meals and beverages and purchase additional adult beverages.

 If you cannot walk to the car, your attendant can grab and bring your meals to the room.

 Amtrak offers one complimentary adult beverage per eligible sleeper car passenger and unlimited soft drinks.

 Ask the dining car attendant about the selections of spirits, beers, wines, and other beverages.

 |Day||Eastbound 29||Westbound 30|

 The times you get on and off the train determine what meals you receive, so ask your onboard staff about service hours.